 Long before newly confirmed U.S. Secretary of State Mike Pompeo pursued a career in politics, the West Point graduate embarked on a stint as a business owner.

 The Senate confirmed Pompeo by a 57-42 vote on Thursday.
 Pompeo, who was previously director of the Central Intelligence Agency, will replace Rex Tillerson, the former ExxonMobil CEO who was dismissed by President Donald Trump in March.

 As a businessman, Pompeo is perhaps best known for co-founding Thayer Aerospace with some of his classmates from West Point.
-A specialized aircraft machinery manufacturer based in Kansas, Thayer expanded through investments from venture capital groups including Bain Capital and Koch Venture Capital, a fund run by billionaire investors Charles and David Koch.
+A specialized aircraft machinery manufacturer based in Kansas, Thayer expanded through investments from venture capital groups including Koch Venture Capital, a fund run by billionaire investors Charles and David Koch.

 After graduating from Harvard Law School, he entered the business world after receiving a phone call from one of his close friends at West Point.

 "I had a buddy in Kansas call and say let's start a business together," Pompeo told the Wichita Eagle in 2010.

 Pompeo sold his interest in Thayer, which was renamed Nex-Tech Aerospace, to Highland Capital Management in 2006.
 Pompeo told the Wichita Eagle he left the company on “excellent terms” despite a downturn in the aviation business after the Sept.
 11, 2001, terrorist attacks.
 At the time of its sale, Nex-Tech Aerospace’s customers included Lockheed Martin, Boeing and Raytheon.

 Pompeo later served as president of Sentry International, a manufacturer of oilfield equipment, from 2006 to 2010.
 Pompeo earned $238,364 in his final year in that role, the New York Daily News reported.